ronmoran/WebCrawler/readme.md

 ### Using
+There is an issue with stem, where hundreds of lines of a failed tor connection are printed out to screen.

+Ignore them.
+If you use the log on disk it won't contain these lines.
 #### Script
 It's possible to use the package with the script.
 Make sure you're in the path of the project and run: